 1944

-“Women’s Auxiliary Flying Squadron: With us It’s Chesterfield”
+“Women’s Auxiliary Flying Squadron: With us IT’S CHESTERFIELD”

 1943

-“‘I’d walk a mile just to hand him these Camels!’ … Send him Camels, First in the Service
+“‘I’d walk a mile just to hand him these Camels!’ … Send him Camels, First in the Service”

-Advertisement for R.J.
-Reynolds Tobacco Company’s Camel cigarettes
+Advertisement by R.J.
+Reynolds Tobacco Company

-Saturday Evening Post
+The Saturday Evening Post

 March 6, 1943